scrtlabs/catalyst/docs/source/beginner-tutorial.rst

 ~~~~~~~~~~~

 PyCharm is an Integrated Development Environment (IDE) used in computer
 programming, specifically for the Python language.
-It streamlines the continuos
+It streamlines the continuous
 development of Python code, and among other things includes a debugger that
 comes in handy to see the inner workings of Catalyst, and your trading
 algorithms.